 What is Internationalization?

-Internationalization of post-secondary education can broadly be described as:
+Internationalization of post-secondary education is described as:

-…the process of integrating international, intercultural, and global dimensions and perspectives into the purpose, functions and delivery of education.
+…the process of integrating international, intercultural, and global dimensions and perspectives into the purpose, functions, and delivery of education.
 It shapes institutional values, influences external relations and partnerships, and impacts upon the entire educational enterprise.

-Additionally, internationalization aims to educate students as global citizens, including attributes of openness to and understanding of other worldviews, empathy for people with different backgrounds and experience to oneself, the capacity to value diversity, and respect for indigenous peoples and knowledge.
+Additionally, internationalization aims to educate students as global citizens, including attributes of openness to and understanding of other worldviews, empathy for people with different backgrounds and experience to oneself, the capacity to value diversity, and respect for Indigenous peoples and knowledge.
 (CBIE, 2014)

 In addition, a series of tri-campus social hackathons was held in April 2019 aimed at developing proposals to enhance meaningful community engagement for SLC students, particularly international students.
-Participants included students, staff, faculty, employers and other community partners from across the region.
+Participants included students, staff, faculty, employers, and other community partners from across the region.
 For more information:

 During the past two years, the International Education department, in conjunction with the development and launch of SLC in Five, has been actively involved in the planning and development of SLC’s first Internationalization Strategy.